State Regulatory Landscape Reports

 - Who may provide infusion services and order or administer infusion drugs?

 - Pharmacy Licensing

 Whether you’re operating a free-standing infusion center or you have incorporated an infusion center into an existing clinical practice, our infusion center State Regulatory Landscape Reports will help you comply with a state’s regulatory landscape.

 The content in the following resources is meant to be used as general guidance and should not be construed as legal advice.
 NICA is not responsible for damages resulting from the use of this material.

 The market for infusion therapy continues to grow.
 Many physician practices consider adding an infusion practice to increase ancillary services revenue, offer additional health care services to their existing patient population, or to simplify care coordination.
 Others may be interested in establishing a free-standing infusion center that is independent of group practices or hospitals.
 In either case, there are important regulations that must be first considered for each state.
 To view information about our Federal Regulatory Landscape Report, click here.

-New state reports will be coming in 2023.
+Additional state reports will be added in 2023.